 Fire protection and emergency medical and rescue services are essential to the protection of life and property in the unincorporated areas of Sonoma County.
 They are provided by four types of agencies.
 The California Department of Forestry and Fire Protection (CalFire) provides services to State Responsibility Areas.
 Fire Protection Districts provide services with revenues from property taxes, and are usually created to provide a reliable funding source to sustain a stable and/or increased level of fire protection services to certain areas of the County.
 Volunteer fire companies provide local services in rural communities.
-CSAs and Community Service Districts (CSDs) are areas of the County which bear a special tax assessment for particular types of extended services, such as structural fire protection; they rely primarily on volunteer staff.
+Community Service Areas (CSAs) and Community Service Districts (CSDs) are areas of the County that have approved special tax assessment for particular types of extended services, such as structural fire protection.
+Figures C-PF-2a to C-PF-2c show the Fire Districts that provide primary emergency response in the coastal zone.